imanghafoori1/laravel-temp-tag/README.md

 **Note:** These fire "deleting" and "deleted" eloquent events for each and every one of them.

-Manually expire the tag with title of "banned":
+Expire the tag with title of "banned" right now:

 ```php